 Figure 2-1 depicts how Enterprise processes, technology, people and standardization support Enterprise Incident Management.
-Incidents are created, updated, resolved, and closed in the Enterprise Incident Management System.
+Incidents are created, updated, resolved, and closed in the Enterprise Incident Management module of the ITSM tool.
 When incidents are reported to the Regional Service Desk(s), the Service Desk will log and manage the incident according to the Enterprise Incident Management process.
 Incidents may be escalated to Tier 2 or Tier 3 support as required for resolution.
 The entity that creates the incident record is responsible for monitoring and controlling that record through the incident lifecycle.